meh187/comp-methods-slingshot/README.md

 Using the solutions to these equations, we were able to set initial conditions for position and velocity.
-Knowing that the tangential velocity of one object with respect to another determines whether the object collides, orbits, or flies off into space allowed us to generate the five different possible Keplarian orbits by adjusting the initial velocity condition.
+Knowing that the tangential velocity of one object with respect to another determines whether the object collides, orbits, or flies off into space allowed us to generate the five different possible Keplerian orbits by adjusting the initial velocity condition.
 Our main focus of this project is on the hyperbolic orbit, which produces gravitational assists.